cocreators-ee/project-template/README.md

 This will convert each of the files in `envs/<env>/secrets/*.yaml` to a corresponding `*.unsealed-secrets.yaml` file.
 This will also base64 decode the file, so you can see and edit the actual values easily.

-N.B.
-Make sure to not under any circumstance commit the `*.unsealed-secrets.yaml` or `master.key` files!
+NOTE: Make sure to not under any circumstance commit the `*.unsealed-secrets.yaml` or `master.key` files!

 Once you're done editing the files, you can do the reverse operation by running: